Publishing Prototypes for Multiple Audiences

 Once a project is published, you can also take advantage of Axure Cloud’s project settings to further customize each version of your prototype.

-Discussions – Axure Cloud discussions allow your team to comment on each page of the prototype, including onscreen comments.
+Discussions: Axure Cloud discussions allow your team to provide feedback on your prototypes.
 By maintaining separate projects for each audience, you’re also ensuring that each audience sees only the discussions relevant to them.

-Did you find this workflow useful?
+Did you find these workflow suggestions useful?
 Let us know at firstname.lastname@example.org.
-We’d also love to hear how you and your team currently handle audience-targeted output for your prototypes.
+We’d also love to hear how you and your team currently handle audience-targeted publishing for your prototypes.